nhsconnect/ITK3-FHIR-eDischarge/pages/design/design_security.md

 Authorisation occurs once the user is authenticated, the system decides which resources or data to allow access to.

-## Security and ITK Messaging Solutions ##
+## Security and ITK3 Messaging Solutions ##

-Security is a key consideration when establishing ITK Messaging Solution projects and should be considered within the design from the start of any project.
+Security is a key consideration when establishing ITK3 Messaging Solution projects and should be considered within the design from the start of any project.
 The four key principles to consider are:

 - Authentication
 - Authorisation